Nicholas Zammit: Teaching Career and more Publications

 In the meantime, Zammit was also engaged with academic endeavours.
 Apart from lecturing at the Royal University of Malta at Valletta, he actively participated in meetings of intellectuals, artists or craftsmen.
 In 1864, for instance, he was chosen to be the first Deputy President of the Society for Sciences and Letters.
 Zammit's talk on the launching of the society was later published as Per l'Apertura della Società Maltese di Scienze e Lettere ("Opening of the Society for Sciences and Letters").

 At the university, he lectured on philosophy, but also on other related subjects, such as art, architectural design, and technology.

 In 1852, the same year in which – at 37 years of age – he married Melita Schranz (the sister of the renowned painter John Schranz) at the church of St. Paul's Shipwreck, Valletta, Zammit composed a work in Italian entitled Primo Sviluppo e Primi Progressi dell'Umana Cognizione ("The Basic Development and Early Development of Human Knowledge").

-Through the next twenty years, while keeping up with his medical, academic, artistic, and social life, Zammit published a string of publications which dealt with a number of topics (all reviewed below).
-In some way or another, all of them have some interest for the study of philosophy.
-For each publication sort of reveals a little bit more of Zammit's intellectual life and curiosity.
+Through the next twenty years, Zammit published a string of publications which dealt with a number of topics (all reviewed below).
+Each publication is relevant in some way to the study of philosophy.

 Some of these publications are religious in a social, and perhaps even anthropological, kind of way.
 These include Memorie del Centenario del Naufragio di San Paolo Apostolo ("Recollections of the Centenary of the Shipwreck of St. Paul Apostle"; 1858), Divota Novena ("Holy Novena"; 1868), and Il Transito Glorioso ("The Glorious Death"; 1872).

 Other writings deal with industry, engineering and technological matters with a pronounced emphasis on social life and the environment, writings like Richerche Idrauliche ("Hydraulic Investigations"; 1855), Esposizione di Industria Maltese ("An Exposition of Maltese Industry"; 1864), Malte et son Industrie ("Malta and its Industries"1867), and Drenaggio ("The Drainage System"; 1875).

 Some others are of an artistic nature, such as Angelica o La Sposa della Mosta ("Angelica or The Mosta Spouse"; 1861), and the periodical L'Arte ("Art"; 1862–66).

 Finally, La Fenice ("The Phoenician") was another periodical which Zammit issued (1872–76), dealing with current affairs.